-If you have a case in mind for our Older Borrower range, but want to find out more, we’ve answered some frequently asked questions below.
-You can find out more about our range of products on our Older Borrower product page.
-You can also find information about our criteria on our Older Borrower criteria page.
+If you have a case in mind, but want to find out more, we’ve answered some frequently asked questions about our Older Borrower mortgages below.

 Our Older Borrower mortgages work just like a conventional mortgage; however, they’re designed to support your later life clients aged 55 to 85 during their retirement.

 With the opportunity for your client to use downsizing as a repayment vehicle, an Older Borrower mortgage could be right for those looking to purchase a new home, remortgage, or release funds from their property for a number of reasons, such as helping children onto the property ladder or funding home improvements.